ahraber/neuralnuance.com/hugo/content/about.md

 +++

-Hey, my name is Alex H. Raber, I'm a thinker and tinkere, and self-taught cloud and devops engineer by trade.
+Hey, my name is Alex H. Raber, I'm a thinker and tinkerer, and self-taught cloud and devops engineer by trade.
 I have a passion for learning new technologies and bending them to solve unique and complex problems.
 I currently reside in the mountains near Bend, Oregon.

 ## I need some help, can I hire you?
 I am currently **unavailable** for full-time work.